 I can appreciate cities as the place most people have to live now to make a living, but, in the country, we can go barefoot if we choose, have space to extend our arms, and howl at the moon if we feel like it.

-I’ll be back to Montevideo, but, right now, other places are calling me with the crook of their little finger.
+I’ll be back to urban Montevideo, but, right now, sand and surf is calling me with the crook of their little finger.